-Below, we go cover all the steps you need to take to start your business in California.
-This guide will help take the mystery out of what you should expect when establishing your company, and o is a much-needed roadmap so you won’t feel lost along the way.
+Below, we cover all the steps you need to take to start your business in California.
+This guide will help take the mystery out of what you should expect when establishing your company and is a much-needed roadmap so you won’t feel lost along the way.

 Step 1: Choose a Legal Structure for Your Business

 The first thing that you need to do when establishing a business is to choose its legal structure.

 When it comes to the structure of your company, you’re in control and get to choose the option that fits with you your goals.
 Keep in mind that there’s no legal structure that’s the best for every business.
 Every entity comes with its own set of pros and cons.

 Smart business owners opt to go with the structure that provides them with the ideal mix of low cost, liability protection, and tax and financial benefits.